morganjwilliams/pyrolite/docs/source/examples/index.rst

 Plotting Examples
 ~~~~~~~~~~~~~~~~~~~~

-Pyrolite provides some functionality for basic plotting of geochemical data in the form
+pyrolite provides some functionality for basic plotting of geochemical data in the form
 of spidergrams (pyrolite.plot.spider), ternary diagrams (pyrolite.plot.tern) and
 density diagrams (i.e. 2D histograms, pyrolite.plot.density).